BitcoinMechanic/datum-setup-instructions/README.md

 ## Monitoring Sync Progress

-Your Bitcoin node will now sync - you can check it's progress with the following:
+Your Bitcoin node will now sync - you can check its progress with the following:

 `tail -f /home/bitcoin/.bitcoin/data/debug.log`